Become a Docent

 What do you love about history?
 The characters, the architecture, the conflicts, the stories?
-As a docent you can explore all these aspects of the Torance property and family and then have the joy of sharing your knowledge with interested people young and old.
+As a docent, you can explore all these aspects and then have the joy of sharing your knowledge with interested people young and old.

 The time commitment is small.
 The opportunity to indulge your interest is endless.
 Period dress is optional.
-For information on becoming a docent, please contact Sarah Sue Hardinger at firstname.lastname@example.org.
+For information on becoming a docent, please email firstname.lastname@example.org.

 The Torance family is among the most prominent families in Mecklenburg County during the colonial era and the antebellum period.
 Hugh was both a soldier and a quartermaster during the Revolutionary War.
 James had the largest cotton plantation in the county by the 1830s.
 The family has held the land since 1779 and they were amazing record keepers.